petakantonio/DWH-and-BI/README.md

-# Analysis of murders in USA from 2015. to 2020.
+# Analysis of homicides in USA from 2015. to 2020.
 Seminar workis written in Croatian.
 In this document there will be star model and dashboards I made using MS Access and MS Power BI.